baritonomarchetto/CoinOp_Connect/README.md

 I am firmly convinced that we, tinkerers with a soft spot for the arcade world and free from business constrains should worry about remedying this situation.
 And, yes, we already are late to the party.

-This is my small contribution to the challenge: a flexible interface for arcade cabinets which, in my intentions, will make easy the conversion of cabinets with non-JAMMA wiring.
+This is my small contribution to the challenge: a flexible interface for arcade cabinets to, in my intentions, simplify the conversion of cabinets with non-JAMMA wiring and, at the same time, keep everithing original.

 For those who read the intro only, let me stress out a very importamt point: I am not suggesting you to replace your cab original game board and replace it with a PC to run an indefinite number of games.